The Best 17 foods for people living with diabetes

 Diabetes and the importance of diet in managing blood sugar levels

 Diabetes is a metabolic disorder where glucose isn’t properly used, causing health issues.
-Managing blood sugar through diet is crucial for good health.
+Managing blood sugar through diet is crucial for health.

 In addition, foods high in fiber, such as whole grains, fruits, and vegetables, can help slow down the absorption of carbohydrates and stabilize blood sugar levels.
 Overall, a healthy diet that is rich in nutrients, low in processed foods, and well-balanced can play a significant role in managing diabetes and improving overall health.